Skip to content

 Planned additions (see ROADMAP.md):

-• crates/alint-facts/ — currently subsumed by alint-core::facts; promotion to its own crate is deferred until language and license detectors (PROPOSAL §4.6 detect: linguist, detect: askalono) actually land
+• crates/alint-facts/: currently subsumed by alint-core::facts; promotion to its own crate is deferred until the language and license detectors (detect: linguist, detect: askalono) land.

 The public crate surface is kept narrow so the semver-stable API is small and maintainable.